jcordtz/a_data_platform/README.md

 This concept of a data platform can basically be applied on any data platform setup, but that is (currently) not covered.

+> [!NOTE]
-It is based on Microsoft technology components.
+> The document is based on Microsoft technology components.

 ## Overall paradigm